AngelCortes2005/Weather-Web-App/README.md

 2. Press **Ctrl + F5** (or **Cmd + F5** on Mac) to run without debugging.

 > This will launch your default browser and open the project if it's properly configured.

-## Alternative (Static HTML Projects)

-If nothing happens:

-- Install the **Live Server** extension from the VS Code Marketplace.
-- Right-click on your `index.html` file and choose **"Open with Live Server"**.

-## Notes

-- No build step or compilation is required unless specified.
-- Make sure your `index.html` is in the root folder (or adjust accordingly).